trailofbits/algo/README.md

 * We accept donations via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CYZZD39GXUJ3E), [Patreon](https://www.patreon.com/algovpn), and [Flattr](https://flattr.com/submit/auto?fid=kxw60j&url=https%3A%2F%2Fgithub.com%2Ftrailofbits%2Falgo).
 * Use our [referral code](https://m.do.co/c/4d7f4ff9cfe4) when you sign up to Digital Ocean for a $10 credit.
 * We also accept and appreciate contributions of new code and bugfixes via Github Pull Requests.

+Algo is licensed and distributed under the AGPLv3.
+If you want to distribute a closed-source modification or service based on Algo, then please consider <a href="mailto:opensource@trailofbits.com">purchasing an exception</a> .
+As with the methods above, this will help support continued development.